LambdaSharp/Polly-Challenge/readme.md

 You can also do another curl request to get a list of files from that bucket `curl -X GET https:/REPLACEME.execute-api.us-east-1.amazonaws.com/LATEST/files`

-## Level 2
+## Level 2 - Let's Get Notified

-Let's get notified when the converted text to audio file is ready.
-Send an SMS using an SNS topic.
-Add a link to the MP3 in the SNS message.
-Some setup has already been completed for you.
+Let's get notified when the converted text-to-speech file is ready.
+Update the SMS message in the SNS message to have a link to the MP3 file.
+Some setup has already been completed for you in the `Logic.cs` file in the `PollyFunction` folder.

 Docs: [Amazon SNS Publish](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/index.html?page=SNS/MSNSPublishAsyncStringStringCancellationToken.html&tocid=Amazon_SimpleNotificationService_Amaz)

-## Level 3
+## Level 3 - Change Polly's Voice

 We want the user to be able to choose a language, voice style, and get audio based on that selection.